cloudmobi/CloudmobiSSP/FAQ.md

 - Since nearly all ad campaigns we serve on Android lead to the Google Play Store, the ad may be stuck if the Google Play Store is not installed or disabled.
 - If the Google Play Store is installed and enabled, but the ad is still stuck after clicking, please contact our support team at sdk_support@yeahmobi.com for assistance.

-4. Why is the error “Error ERR_016_Obtain Config Failed” reported?

-- The error occurs while getting templates and ad priority configuration information.
-- First, please check the network connection of the device.
-If the network is active and the error still occurs, please contact our support team at sdk_support@yeahmobi.com for help checking the slot configuration on the dashboard.

-5. Why is the error “ERR_019_No Corresponding Template” reported?

-- Please double-check that all the slot IDs used in the app are under the same app id (if not, you will not get ads).

 ## FAQs for iOS Integration

 1. Why can’t I get Rewarded Video Ads (Error: “No ads”)?